openfl/openfl/README.md

 _Additional details will be available in the future_

-OpenFL has also been used in additional environments:
+OpenFL is also being used in additional environments:

  * Raspberry Pi
  * Node.js